 30. Apart from petty cash the normal method of payment from the PCC and the CC shall be by BACs payment, cheque or other instrument or approved method, drawn on the PCC bank account.
-The use of direct debit shall require the prior agreement of the PCC CFO.
+The use of direct debit shall require the prior agreement of the PCC CFO or the CC CFO.